BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

-For decision-based black-box attacks, we will show the evaluation of Mean Squared Error (MSE) between the optimized adversarial examples and the clean example.
-We will vary the number of queries while ensuring a 100\% attack success rate.
-This metric represents the magnitude of the adversarial perturbation.
-A smaller value indicates that the adversarial example is gradually approaching the clean example to satisfy the adversarial constraint.
-From the results in Fig. \ref{query number}, we can see the MSE of the PSBA attack drops most significantly when the query number is still small.
-Additionally, NonLinear-BA and QEBA, which inherit the HSJA attack framework, also show promising attack performance.
-These two methods exhibit similar attack behavior, with comparable rates of perturbation magnitude reduction as the number of queries increases.
-On the other hand, the attack performance of Sign-OPT and OPT is less satisfactory, as the MSE remains high even after a significant number of queries.
-Furthermore, SFA and Rays rapidly reduce the MSE to lower values at a relatively low query cost.
+For decision-based black-box attacks, we show the evaluation of Mean Squared Error (MSE) between adversarial examples and the clean examples.
+We vary the number of queries while ensuring a 100\% ASR.
+MSE metric represents the magnitude of adversarial perturbation.
+A smaller value indicates that the adversarial example is gradually approaching the clean example to satisfy the invisible constraint.
+Meanwhile, for score-based black-box attacks, we show how ASR changes with an increasing number of queries.
+We evaluate all decision-based black-box attacks and score-based black-box attacks on ResNet-50 using $\ell_{\infty}$ norm untargeted attacks, with the ImageNet dataset as the test set.

+From the results in Fig. \ref{query number} (left), we can see the MSE of the CISA\cite{cisa} drops most significantly when the query number is still small.
+Additionally, PSBA\cite{zhang2021progressive}, NonLinear-BA\cite{li2021nonlinear} and QEBA\cite{li2020qeba}, which inherit the HSJA\cite{chen2020hopskipjumpattack} attack framework, also show promising attack performance.
+These three methods exhibit similar attack behavior, with comparable rates of perturbation magnitude reduction as the number of queries increases.
+On the other hand, the attack performance of Sign-OPT\cite{cheng2019sign} and OPT\cite{cheng2018query} is less satisfactory, as the MSE remains high even after a significant number of queries.
+Furthermore, SFA\cite{chen2020boosting} and Rays\cite{chen2020rays} rapidly reduce the MSE to lower values at a relatively low query cost.